Health & Wellness

 The State of Vermont requires all post secondary students to have 2 measles, mumps & rubella (MMR), a current tetanus, the hepatitis B series (3 vaccines), protection from varicella (chicken pox) and a meningitis vaccine after turning 16 years of age.
 If a student does not meet this requirement prior to arriving to SVC, these vaccines can be obtained in Health Services but need to be paid for in full at the time of administration.
 The seasonal flu vaccine is also available every year.
 The best practice is to obtain these state-required immunizations prior to arrival at SVC at your Primary Care Physician’s Office.

-Currently SVC has 5 Vermont State Required Immunizations.
-Below are the required immunizations and the percentage of students who are immunized.
+Currently SVC has 5 Vermont state required immunizations as a postsecondary school.
+Below are the required immunizations and the percentage of SVC students immunized.

-Southern Vermont College’s goal is to protect our students, our SVC community, and the communities we visit as athletes, interns, and volunteers from communicable disease.
+This is our current aggregate rate as of 1/26/18.
+Southern Vermont College’s goal is to protect all our students, our SVC community and the communities of all the places our students go as athletes, interns and volunteers from the above communicable diseases.

 Pregnancy tests can be obtained in Health Services for a minimal charge.
 Condoms are also available outside the Health Services Office.